 Gan through Kitah Dalet (Kindergarten – 4th grade) have music on Sunday morning for a period of 15-20 minutes throughout the school year.
 Music enriches their academic program and adds spirit to the classroom.
 Modern Hebrew songs as well as traditional Shabbat and Holiday melodies are learned during the weekly Shira class.

 The synagogue library is open on Tuesday and Wednesday afternoons to our Religious School students.
-Students in Kitah Bet and Gimel visit the library as part of their curriculum.
+Students in Kitah Bet, Gimel and Dalet visit the library as part of their curriculum.

 School (Tefillot) Prayer Services